-You will have to employ Question Logic in order to create a Consent Form/ Page, in the same way you would create qualification questions.
-After presenting all relevant information to the respondent, you will ask them to accept or decline to parameters of your project.
-They will be granted access to the project questions if they give consent, or will be sent to a Thank You page or disqualification page if not.
+You will have to employ Page Logic in order to create a Consent Form/ Page, in the same way, you would create qualification questions.
+After presenting all relevant information to the respondent, you will ask them to accept or decline the terms you've outlined.
+They will be granted access to the project questions if they give consent or will be sent to a Thank You page or disqualification page if not.

 - Create a project

 - Insert a page at the start of your project, to be the consent form/ page

 Note: Ensure this page is placed before any questions

 - Add a second exit page (Thank You page) for those who do not give consent

 Note: This second exit page should be placed after the original exit page, so respondents who give consent do not see it (if you don't intend on customizing either Exit page, you'll only need one)

 - Insert a ‘Text’ presentational item onto the consent page.
 This is to provide respondents with information on your project.

 - Insert Multi-Choice (Single Select) question type, and make this your consent request